autoevolution

 HONDA VFR1200F photo gallery

-The bike was primarily designed in Honda's Italian and German design studios under the supervision of the Spanish designer Teofilo Plaza.
-The Exterior featured an aerodynamic bodywork borrowed from the Honda MotoGP machine with a dual-layered fairing that pulled heat away from the rider and an X-shaped nose that kept the bike stable at high speeds.
+It was designed by Honda's Italian and German design studios supervised by the Spanish designer Teofilo Plaza.
+The Exterior packed an aerodynamic bodywork taken from the Honda MotoGP model with a dual-layered fairing that redirected heat away from the rider and an X-shaped nose fairing that kept the bike stable at high speeds.

-The Honda VFR1200F was the first motorcycle that featured Honda's Dual Clutch Transmission (DCT) system, which offered smoother gear changes in any riding mode.
-The system offered the choice of manual gear shifting and two fully-automatic modes, such as the general use D-Mode and the S-Mode for high-performance riding.
+In addition, it was the first motorcycle to feature Honda's Dual Clutch Transmission (DCT) system that offered smoother gear changes in any riding conditions.
+The system offered manual gear shifting and two fully automatic modes, such as the general-use D-Mode and the S-Mode, for high-performance riding.

-Also, the bike was available with optional Honda Genuine Accessories, such as a 29 L saddlebag kit, a 31 L top box with a quick-detach system, nylon inner bags, a 7 L tank bag, a sporty three-position adjustable screen that integrated with the standard windscreen for more wind protection, heated grips, a center stand, and a wind deflector set.
+The motorcycle was available with optional Honda Genuine Accessories, such as 29-liter saddlebags, a 31-liter top box, nylon inner bags, a 7-liter tank bag, a sporty three-position adjustable screen integrated with the original windscreen, a center stand, heated grips, and a wind deflector set.

 full description and technical specifications